 Waste: The durability of vinyl is a liability when it comes to disposing of this material.
 It is not biodegradable, and when it is sent to a waste facility it generally just sits there, taking up space for years.
 In some cases vinyl materials are able to be used as liners for garbage dumps, allowing them to contain waste materials that might otherwise spill out beyond their defined perimeters.

-Recyclability: Unfortunately it is nearly impossible to recycle most vinyl materials.
+Recyclability: It is nearly impossible to recycle most vinyl materials.
 That is because the recycling process requires you to have a consistent level of various substances throughout the material makeup of the vinyl.
-Unfortunately different types of vinyl have different chemical compositions, often making them incompatible.
+Unfortunately, different types of vinyl have different chemical compositions, often making them incompatible.
 This is compounded by the adhesives which are usually stuck to the vinyl when old floors are lifted from underlayment layers.